Jupter1/MMM-Slack2/README.md

 ```

 ## How to use the Slack API
-To be written...
 1. Log into your slack account.
 2. Go to your [Slack apps](https://api.slack.com/apps) page and create a new Slack app.
 3. Give it a name as you like, i. e. `Magic Mirror` and choose your Development Slack Workspace.
 This is the workspace in which the channel you want to display messages from is.
 Then click on `Create App`.
 4. Your app will automatically appear with the Basic Information page.
 Scroll down a bit and hit `Generate Token and Scopes`.
 5. Choose a token name, i. e. `magicmirror` and select the `authorizations:read` scope for this token.
 Click `Generate`, then `Done`.
 6. Scroll back up and got to the `OAuth & Permissions` page.
 7. Scroll down a bit and add some `Bot token scopes`.
-The needed scope depends on yout channel.
-If you want, you can add all the scopes mentioned below:
+The needed scope depends on your channel.
+If you want, you can add all the scopes listed below:
     1.  `channels:history` to display messages from a public channel.
     2.  `groups:history` to display messages from a private channel.
     3.  `users:read` to display the sender's names correctly.
 If you chose to set `showUserName` to `false` this scope is not necessary.
 8. Scroll back up and click `Install to Workspace`, then `Allow`.
 Wait a second, then you will see your app's `Bot User OAuth Token`.
+This is the token you will need for `slackToken` in your `config.js`.
 9. Go to your Slack workspace in your browser.
 Click the `+ Add Apps` symbol in the Apps section below the user list.
 10. A list of apps will appear, select the app you just created.
 11. Your app is now part of your workspace.
 Select your app, hit the `i` in the top right corner if necessary to show the conversation details.
 Then, click `more`, `Add this app to a channel...`, select a channel and finally click `Add`.